1plusX/swan/README.md

 * Intent based targeting (based on specific user actions) using an interest group like "hit-paywall-twice".
 This also includes re-targeting using an interest group like "looked-at-shoes-xyz".
 * Limited profile based targeting.
 Interest groups can be used to profile users using data observed on one domain only.
 As described in the explainer, this could be achieved using an interest group like "athletic-shoes".
 This proposal aims at alleviating the per-domain restriction of interest groups.

-Since interest groups can be computed using data of only one domain, the semantics of these groups are necessarily related/constrained to the activity on an domain or its content.
+Since interest groups can be computed using data of only one domain, the semantics of these groups are necessarily related/constrained to the activity on a domain or its content.
 In other words, interest groups are not well suited to model user properties that can only be computed using behavioral cross-domain data.
-For example, understanding if a user is male or female cannot simply be computed using data from "wereallylikeshoes.com": the group will be biased toward women and there is no way to compensate the bias by using data collected on other domains (like "wereallylovecars.com").
+For example, estimating if a user is male or female cannot simply be computed using data from "wereallylikeshoes.com": the group will be biased toward women and there is no way to compensate the bias by using data collected on other domains.

 # Generalization in a nutshell

-We propose to introduce in the browser a cross-domain "sandboxed private storage" that has limited read capabilities.
+We propose to introduce in the browser a "sandboxed private storage" that has limited read capabilities.
 The role of the storage is to keep a profile that consists of data collected *across domains*.
 Then, only pre-registered scripts with a constrained signature are allowed to read this data and to output interest groups.
 No other read/write capabilities are allowed for these scripts.
 The rest remains identical to Turtledove.
 In the following, we use the term "audience" instead of "interest group" to better reflect the increased targeting capabilities.
 The pre-registered script is called an audience definition script.

 The following diagram gives an overview of the proposal.